lcshlr/react-solidity-voting/README.md

 # Demo

-I deployed my contract to Ropsten and my react app with Netlify.
+I deployed my contract to Ropsten testnet and my React app with Netlify.

-Go to see my app : [web3-voting-system.netlify.app]()
+Go to see and test my app : [web3-voting-system.netlify.app]()

 # Run the project